-The Company's target is to achieve an overall gross margin rate of 40% or better through greater sales volume, continued process improvements and utilization of lower cost manufacturing in Russia and China.
-During fiscal year 2006, if revenues increase as anticipated, the Company expects to realize gross margin rates approaching its targeted rate.
+The Company's target is to achieve an overall gross margin rate of 40% or better through greater sales volume, continued process improvements, better performance on long-term contracts and utilization of lower cost manufacturing in Russia and China.
+During fiscal year 2007, if revenues increase as anticipated, the Company expects to realize gross margin rates approaching its targeted rate.